The flag of Tunisia is one of the world’s oldest flags.

 Much of the rest of the country's land is fertile soil.

 Its 1,300 kilometres (810 miles) of coastline includes the

-African conjunction of the western and eastern parts of the
+African conjunction of the western and eastern parts of

-second and third nearest points to Europe after Gibraltar.
+mainland's second and third nearest points to Europe after Gibraltar.